 Nice is now my primary home and I have a different perspective.
 Like any place, there’s the good, the bad and the ugly of this Mediterranean travel destination.
-I know lots of folks who would love living in Nice France, so I put together 14 reasons why I love living in Nice, and 4 reasons that I don’t.
+I know lots of folks who would love living in Nice France, so I put together 14 reasons why I love living in Nice, and a few reasons I don’t.

 You might also enjoy the following:

 This post contains affiliate links.
 If you click on something and make a purchase we may make a small commission at no extra charge to you.
 For more information, please see our Disclosure Statement about all our affiliations.